N-Wouda/ParAlg/README.md

 [![Build Status](https://travis-ci.com/N-Wouda/ParAlg.svg?branch=master)](https://travis-ci.com/N-Wouda/ParAlg)

 Assignments for the Parallel Algorithms course, taken in Fall 2019.
-This repository consists of two parts, an initial assignment `primes` where we develop a parallel prime number sieve, and a larger project of our own choosing.
-TODO
+This repository consists of two parts,

+1. An initial assignment `primes` where we develop a parallel prime number sieve.
+2. A final assignment `cat`, where we develop a parallel algorithm for detecting connected components in a 3D image (obtained from, e.g., a CAT scan).

 ## Primes